AlousTheCode/Project3/readme.md

 GitHub Repository
-The source code for this project is available on GitHub: [BURAYA GITHUB LINKINI YAPIŞTIR]
+The source code for this project is available on GitHub: https://github.com/AlousTheCode/Project3

 Identification
-Name: [ADIN SOYADIN]
+Name: Muhammed Selim Ateş

-P-number: [ÖĞRENCİ NUMARAN]
+P-number: [P483863]

-Course code: [DERS KODU]
+Course code: [499]

 Declaration of Own Work
 I confirm that this assignment is my own work.
 Where I have referred to academic sources, I have provided in-text citations and included the sources in the final reference list.